What is Federal Work-Study?

 Satisfactory Academic Progress

-PROBATION: If the student is placed on Probation at the end Fall, he/she cannot resume working until their academic progress has been reviewed and their Appeal Verification Coursework Form has been approved.
+PROBATION: If the student is placed on Probation at the end Fall, they cannot resume working until their academic progress has been reviewed and their Appeal Verification Coursework Form has been approved.

 Maintaining Federal Work-Study (FWS) Award